mkdocs/mkdocs/docs/index.md

 In order to run, mkdocs requires a single configuration file named `mkdocs.yml` to exist in the current directory.

-There are two required settings in the configuration file, `site_name`, and `pages`.
+There is one required settings in the configuration file, `site_name`.
 Let's create a simple configuration file for our new project `MkLorum`:

-    site_name: 'MkLorum'
-    pages:
-    - ['index.md', 'Home']
-    - ['about.md', 'About']
+    $ echo 'site_name: MkLorum' > mkdocs.yml

 Your documentation source files should all exist in a single directory.
 By default this directory should be named `docs`.